 - Handling Shopify Webhooks Without a Server

-Now that you know what you want to build and how you want to build it, you’re going to need to a place to host it.
+You know what you want to build and how you want to build it, you’re going to need a place to host it.
 Here are some great options to choose from.

 Front end development

-After the backend is built, it’s time to make sure that the front end provides a great merchant experience.
-Even if you’re not an experienced front end developer, there are plenty of stylesheets, frameworks, and cheat sheets to assist your build.
+After the backend is built, it’s time to make sure that the front end of your app provides a great merchant experience.
+Even if you’re not an experienced front end developer, there are plenty of stylesheets, frameworks, and cheat sheets to assist with your build.

 - Shopify’s Liquid Cheat Sheet

-- Helio (formerly known as Verify) is an app that helps you get feedback on your design work)
+- Helio (formerly known as Verify) is an app that helps you get feedback on your design work

 Submitting your app to the Shopify App Store

 Think your app is just about ready to submit to the Shopify App Store?
-In our submission documentation, we guide you through everything you need to know, to get your app prepared and submitted.
+Great!
+In our submission documentation, we guide you through everything you need to know to get your app prepared and submitted.

 Launching and marketing your Shopify app

-You built your app, tested it, submitted it, and now it’s been listed in the Shopify App Store.
+You’ve built your app, tested it, submitted it, and now it’s been listed in the Shopify App Store.
+Congratulations!
 It may seem like you’ve reached the finish line, but you haven’t reached the podium until you’ve attracted and retained happy users.
-Browse through the following resources to learn the basics of marketing your app to getting paid to discovering how to get more app downloads in the Shopify App Store.
+Learn everything from the basics of marketing your app to getting paid to discovering how to get more app downloads in the Shopify App Store.

 Customer service and analytics

-Part of retaining happy users is having a good onboarding flow, a strategy for merchant support, and leveraging tools that help you stay proactive when it comes to understanding your audience and possible pain points.
+Keep your users happy by laying out an intuitive onboarding flow, maintaining a strategy for merchant support, and leveraging tools that help you stay proactive when it comes to understanding your audience and their possible pain points.

 - How To Improve Your Shopify App’s Onboarding Flow

-Congratulations!
-You’ve built your app, had it listed, and now have several happy merchants as users.
-At this point, you probably want to stay on top of any updates that will allow you to improve your app; or maybe you’ve got the app building bug, and you’re ready to develop some more.
-The links below will help you stay in the know on Shopify updates, and will also help you connect with Shopify’s app development network.
+At this point, you’ll want to stay on top of any Shopify updates that will allow you to improve your app—or maybe you’re ready to develop some more.
+The resources below will help you stay in the know on Shopify updates, and will also help you connect with Shopify’s app development network.